Wilmar3752/Wilmar3752/README.md

 <br>

-- I´m M.Sc in Statistics from Colombia 🇴
+- I´m M.Sc in Statistics from Colombia.

-- I´m currently working as Data Scientist
+- I´m currently working as Data Scientist.

 I have building Mahchine Learning models based on statistical theory for +4 years for different company´s in Colombia and for personal projects.